vanilophp/site-news/enum-v4-released.md

 At the moment of writing, Vanilo 3.0 is not supporting Enum v4, but most likely the upcoming v3.1 release will allow using v4 enums as well.

+It is important to note, that it is **NOT necessary to upgrade** to Enum v4, and **Vanilo will keep supporting v3 Enums** for good.

+Unless you're a strict type absolutist, or you're having issues with your numeric Enums, there is no need to upgrade to V4.
+However if you would like to, here's a list of things to consider about it.

 Enum v4 contains some housekeeping changes like dropping support for older PHP versions, and one significant change: **All the values of the enums are now strictly typed.**